PoCInnovation/Pool2023/Software/day02/2 - ORM/Golang/README.md

 docker run --name $DB_NAME -e POSTGRES_PASSWORD=$DB_PASS -e POSTGRES_USER=$DB_USER -e POSTGRES_DB=$DB_NAME -p $DB_PORT:$DB_PORT-d postgres:alpine
 ```

-> It is possible to create several databases in a single postgres database, it's why each db is given a name.
+> 💡 It's possible to create several databases in a single postgres instance, that's why each db is given a name.

 ### Install ENT:

 Install ENT with the command:
 ```shell
 go get -d entgo.io/ent/cmd/ent
 ```

 ### Your first model :

-:warning: During this step, we strongly advise you to keep an eye on the introduction of [ENT](https://entgo.io/docs/getting-started/#create-your-first-schema)
+⚠️ During this step, we strongly advise you to keep an eye on the introduction of [ENT](https://entgo.io/docs/getting-started/#create-your-first-schema)

 - Run the command `go run entgo.io/ent/cmd/ent init Artist`.
   > A folder will be generated in which you will find the `schema/artist.go` file.